Claus1/unigui/README.md

 Optional append, delete, update handlers are called for adding, deleting and updating rows.

-Assigning a handler for such action causes Unii to draw and activate an appropriate action icon button in the table header automatically.
+Assigning a handler for such action causes Unigui to draw and activate an appropriate action icon button in the table header automatically.
 ```
 table = Table('Videos', [0], row_changed, headers = ['Video', 'Duration', 'Owner', 'Status'],
   rows = [